-Dubai is open for tourists and visitors from all countries.
+Dubai is open to tourists and visitors from most countries.
 All arrivals must bring a negative COVID-19 test result and, depending on the country they are coming from, they may need to get re-tested on arrival.

 All visitors need to undergo mandatory quarantine but requirements differ depending on Emirate, COVID-19 testing results, and additional guidelines from local governments.